📢 Our office will be closed for the Christmas break from 11:30am on Friday, 20 December 2024, and will reopen at 8:30am on Monday, 6 January 2025. 📢

 Dispensation of service

-Once the Court is satisfied that you have exhausted all reasonable efforts to contact your spouse, you may get a dispensation of service.
-This allows you to proceed with your application without completing the service.
+If the Court is satisfied that you have exhausted all reasonable efforts to contact your spouse, it may grant a dispensation of service.
+This allows you to proceed with your divorce application without completing the usual service requirements.

 Breakup marriage couple with divorce applications